Anticoder03/therapy-web/README.md

 ## Notes

-- The navbar is fully responsive and includes a mobile menu
+* The navbar is fully responsive and includes a mobile menu
-- The hero slider automatically adapts to different screen sizes
+* The hero slider automatically adapts to different screen sizes
-- All styling is done with Tailwind CSS utility classes
+* All styling is done with Tailwind CSS utility classes
-- The design matches the ALIGN PEAK PHYSIO branding
+* The design matches the ALIGN PEAK PHYSIO branding
-- Includes proper accessibility features and hover states
+* Includes proper accessibility features and hover states
-- The slider uses your existing hero images from the img folder
+* The slider uses your existing hero images from the img folder

+---

+## License & Copyright

+© 2025 **Anticode03**.
+All rights reserved.

+⚠️ **Warning:** This project is proprietary.
+You are **not allowed** to use, copy, modify, or distribute this project in any form without prior written **permission** from the author.
+Unauthorized use may result in legal action.